Weekly Training Net

 20:30 Hours — Start the Net

-Calling the Provo Auxiliary Communications Team Training Net.
+Calling the Provo Auxiliary Communications Team Weekly Training Net.

-This is Net Control Station ________ and my transmitting location is the ________ Neighborhood in District ___.
+This is Net Control Station ________ and my transmitting location is the ________ Neighborhood in the ______ District.

 This is a directed net.
 Please transmit ONLY as requested by Net Control.